What is photodynamic therapy?

 - Cancer of the esophagus (the swallowing tube) to relieve symptoms when a tumor totally blocks the esophagus or partly blocks the esophagus and can’t be treated with laser therapy alone

-- Barrett esophagus, a pre-cancerous condition that may lead to esophageal cancer in people who don’t have surgery
+- Barrett’s esophagus with dysplasia, a pre-cancerous condition that may lead to esophageal cancer in people who don’t have surgery

-- A type of non-small cell lung cancer that affects the lining of the large breathing tubes (the bronchi) called endobronchial cancer.
+- A type of non-small cell lung cancer that affects the lining of the large breathing tubes (bronchi) called endobronchial cancer.
 PDT can help to shrink tumors that are blocking the bronchi.
 It’s used if there is very little spread of the cancer cells (the cancer is micro-invasive).
 PDT can help those who can’t have other types of treatment, such as surgery or radiation therapy.

 Aminolevulinic acid (ALA or Levulan®)

 Aminolevulinic acid is a drug that’s put right on the skin.
 It’s used to treat actinic keratosis (AK), a skin condition that can become cancer, and is used only on the face or scalp.
 A special blue light, rather than laser light, is used to activate this drug.

 Methyl ester of ALA (Metvixia® cream)

 Methyl ester of ALA is one of several other forms of ALA that have been developed.
 A disadvantage of the older forms of ALA is that they do not get into the cancer cells very easily.
 Newer ester forms, like this one, do.
-It was approved by the FDA in July 2004 for treatment of some types of actinic keratoses of the face and scalp.
+It is approved for treatment of some types of actinic keratoses of the face and scalp.
 Again, these are skin conditions that can become cancer.
 Methyl ester of ALA is activated with a red light.

 Researchers are looking for new PDT drugs, and many are being studied.
 Photodynamic therapy is also being tested for use against several other types of cancer.
 See “The future of photodynamic therapy” section below.